 - African American people with narcolepsy may also present differently in other ways.
 In addition to being less likely to have cataplexy, they may be younger at symptom onset and have more severe daytime sleepiness.

-Note: Hypocretin testing requires a spinal tap to obtain a sample of cerebrospinal fluid.
+Note: Hypocretin testing requires a spinal tap to obtain a sample of cerebrospinal fluid (CSF).
 Interested patients should start by talking with their sleep doctors.
 For further information about hypocretin (and HLA-DQB1) testing, check out SleepReviewMag’s interview with Joshua Bornhorst, PhD, DABCC, FACB, co-director of Mayo Clinic’s immunoassay lab.
-In the U.S., hypocretin testing for diagnosis of narcolepsy type 1 is available through Mayo Clinic Laboratories.
+In the U.S., CSF can be sent to Mayo Clinic Laboratories for hypocretin/orexin testing.